hibridon/hibridon/docs/bases/ba3sg1sg.md

 - FLMBDA: spin-spin constant for molcule 1
 - B2ROT: rotational constant for molecule 2

-By setting [BASTST](BASTST)=.TRUE., you can output the values of quantum numbers of the two molecules and the internal energies.
+By setting [`BASTST`](../param/bastst.md)=.TRUE., you can output the values of quantum numbers of the two molecules and the internal energies.